henryZe/toynix/README.md

 The network module follows micro-kernel spirit, which is relied on an independent user process listening in the background.
 This module is based on PCI network card.
 There is a simplified httpd server.

+## Boot Loader

+The tiny boot image is based on x86 architecture (that only occupies one sector(512 bytes)).

 ## Guideline

 ### Install Tool Chain